RKS244256/Grade-10-Notes/Science/Biology/Biology_SNC2D0.md

 ### Adult (Tissue) Stem Cells

 Within a week of fertlization, the embryonic stem cells become differentiated.
-There are now tissue stem cells witch are **pluripotent** (they can only develop into some types of cells tat are in their stem cell niche).
+There are now tissue stem cells which are **pluripotent** (they can only develop into some types of cells tat are in their stem cell niche).

 ![Adult Stem Cells](Tissue_Stem_Cells.png)